Green Open Access

 - if an original work is subsequently reproduced or disseminated not in its entirety but only in part or as a derivative work this is clearly indicated;

-- no articles published with the CC-BY-NC licence are reproduced for commercial purposes without the prior consent of the London Mathematical Society (LMS) and Oxford University Press and payment to LMS of any appropriate fee.
+- no articles published with the CC-BY-NC licence are reproduced for commercial purposes without the prior consent of the London Mathematical Society (LMS) and payment to LMS of any appropriate fee.

 Users have unrestricted rights to re-use Open Access content for educational and research purposes.

-Where an author has indicated on the Transfer of Copyright form that he or she intends the paper to be published under open access, and provided that the appropriate charge has been paid, the paper will be published online and in print as other papers, except that:
+Where an author has indicated on the Licence to Publish form that he or she intends the paper to be published under Open Access, and provided that the appropriate charge has been paid, the paper will be published online and in print as other papers, except that:

 - The paper will be made available without charge to all users who agree to the Creative Commons licence applicable to the paper;